Air Quality Alert issued for Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas by NWS - NewsBreak

 Air Quality Alert issued for Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas by NWS

-Effective: 2021-08-18 20:11:00 MDT Expires: 2021-08-19 00:00:00 MDT Urgency: Unknown Severity: Unknown Certainty: Unknown Target Area: Adams; Arapahoe; Boulder; Broomfield; Denver; Douglas; Jefferson; Larimer; Weld OZONE ACTION DAY ALERT FROM 400 PM WEDNESDAY UNTIL 1200 AM THURSDAY The Colorado Department of Public Health and Environment has issued the following WHAT...Ozone Action Day Alert.
-WHERE...Douglas, Jefferson, Denver, western Arapahoe, western Adams, Broomfield, Boulder, Larimer, and Weld Counties WHEN...400 PM Wednesday August 18 to 1200 AM Thursday August 19 IMPACTS...Ozone Action Day Alert is now in effect for the Front Range Urban Corridor.
-Requests to limit driving of non-ZEV vehicles (i.e., gas or diesel) are now in effect until midnight, Wednesday night, August 18, 2021.
-Ozone concentrations are expected to reach the Unhealthy for Sensitive Groups category throughout the Front Range on Wednesday.
-Ozone is expected to remain Good to Moderate on Thursday.
+Effective: 2021-08-17 20:10:00 MDT Expires: 2021-08-18 16:00:00 MDT Urgency: Unknown Severity: Unknown Certainty: Unknown Target Area: Adams; Arapahoe; Boulder; Broomfield; Denver; Douglas; Jefferson; Larimer; Weld OZONE ACTION DAY ALERT FROM 400 PM TUESDAY UNTIL 400 PM WEDNESDAY The Colorado Department of Public Health and Environment has issued the following WHAT...Ozone Action Day Alert.
+WHERE...Douglas, Jefferson, Denver, western Arapahoe, western Adams, Broomfield, Boulder, Larimer, and Weld Counties WHEN...400 PM Tuesday August 17 to 400 PM Wednesday August 18 IMPACTS...Ozone Action Day Alert is now in effect for the Front Range Urban Corridor.
+Requests to limit driving of non-ZEV vehicles (i.e., gas or diesel) are now in effect until at least 4 p.m.
+Wednesday, August 18, 2021.
+Ozone concentrations in the Unhealthy for Sensitive Groups category will be possible throughout the Colorado Front Range region during the afternoon and early evening hours on Tuesday and Wednesday.
 For areas included in this advisory that are not expected to reach the Unhealthy for Sensitive Groups (USG) air quality designation, we request that activities, such as driving non-ZEV vehicles (i.e., gas or diesel), be reduced to lessen the impacts on neighboring air quality.
 Additional air pollution in this region may directly worsen air quality or contribute to precursors which may also adversely affect air quality.
 For Colorado air quality conditions, forecasts and advisories, visit: https://www.colorado.gov/airquality/colorado_summary.aspx HEALTH INFORMATION...Increasing likelihood of respiratory symptoms and breathing discomfort in active children and adults and people with lung disease, such as asthma.
 Active children and adults, and people with lung disease, such as asthma, should reduce prolonged or heavy outdoor exertion.alerts.weather.gov

 Comments / 0